 If you’ve got time to spare in your itinerary, you’ll probably want to spend a couple of days getting to know the area, where you’ve got eight beaches close by to choose from.
 This bustling city is complete with historic buildings and quirky cafes perched on a working harbour.
 Go for a bite to eat on Honeysuckle Wharf, the perfect spot for people-watching and to see freight ships guided into the harbour by tug boats.

 Distance 190km - Driving Time 2 hours

-Enjoy breakfast in Port Stephens before heading back out onto the Pacific Highway and drive North, heading towards the seaside town of Port Macquarie.
+Enjoy breakfast in Port Stephens at The Little Nel before taking the campervan back out onto the Pacific Highway and driving North, heading towards the seaside town of Port Macquarie.
 For anyone who’s a fan of those cuddly little koalas, visiting the Koala Hospital is a must.

 The Sea Acres Rainforest Centre is also worth spending some time at.
-Explore one of the biggest coastal rainforest reserves remaining in the state; walk across the elevated 1.3kms rainforest boardwalk (charges apply); learn about local Aboriginal culture on the Centre’s eco-displays; enjoy lunch at the Rainforest Café; and browse the gift shop and artist gallery for souvenirs to take home.
+As one of the biggest coastal rainforest reserves remaining in the state, there is plenty to do.
+Walk across the elevated 1.3km rainforest boardwalk, learn about local Aboriginal culture on the centre’s eco-displays then enjoy lunch at the Rainforest Café.
+Before you go be sure to browse the gift shop and art gallery for souvenirs to take home.

 Port Macquarie to Coffs Harbour

 Distance 160km - Driving Time 2 hours